The Screen Queensland Digital Games Incentive attracts games development projects to Queensland and encourages further growth in the local sector.

 Expenditure that is explicitly excluded:

-- payments to staff living outside Queensland;
+- payments to staff living outside Queensland

-- expenditure occurring prior to the application submission date;
+- expenditure occurring prior to the application submission date

-- marketing expenses paid to advertising networks; and
+- marketing expenses paid to advertising networks

 Applications for the Screen Queensland Digital Games Incentive are assessed against the following criteria:

-- Economic Benefits: Will the project deliver economic benefits to Queensland in the form of:
+- Economic Benefits—will the project deliver economic benefits to Queensland in the form of:

-- inward investment of qualifying QGDE expenditure; and
+- inward investment of qualifying QGDE expenditure

-- onward economic benefits.
+- onward economic benefits

-- Industry Benefits: Will the project deliver industry benefits to Queensland in the form of:
+- Industry Benefits—will the project deliver industry benefits to Queensland in the form of:

-- new employment opportunities for game practitioners;
+- new employment opportunities for game practitioners

-- the growth of game studios;
+- the growth of game studios

-- attracting and/or retaining talent to Queensland; and
+- attracting and/or retaining talent to Queensland

 - training and skills development of emerging game developers.